Planit

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 Starting salaries may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.15 an hour (1 April 2020).
-Some companies pay their trainees around £18,000 a year.
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £8.00 an hour (1 April 2026).
+Scotrail engineering apprentices earn around £19,900 in their first year, rising with each year completed.

 Conditions